techidaily/site-games-able/source/_posts/explore-non-commercial-intense-gaming-titles.md

  The undisputed king of live service games, especially when it comes to popularity, is Fortnite.
 And surprisingly, if you want to avoid pay-to-win practices in live service games, Fortnite is also an apt example.

- Many aspects define[how live service games work](https://www.makeuseof.com/live-service-games-what-how-work/) , and often games that switch to live service will also become free-to-play, just like Halo Infinite Multiplayer.
+ Many aspects define [how live service games work](https://www.makeuseof.com/live-service-games-what-how-work/) , and often games that switch to live service will also become free-to-play, just like Halo Infinite Multiplayer.
 However, with this switch to free-to-play gaming, you will often find a trade-off in which the game will feature more monetization.

 ![A screenshot of a Fortnite Victory Royale on Xbox Series X](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/d83a12dd-db8b-4005-b944-e799c4792980.jpg)